 - Make sure to only cook the pasta to al dente.
 You won’t want mushy pasta shells.

-- Use water, Instant Pot Bone Broth or Vegetable Stock if you forgot to reserve pasta water and you wish to thin the sauce.
+- Use water or stock if you forgot to reserve pasta water and you wish to thin the sauce.

 - Use a large stockpot or dutch oven.
 Once you add the cooked noodles to the cream sauce, you’ll wish you had more room!